Challenge Trophy Camporee location?

 Who attends the CTC?

 Everyone is welcome to attend the Challenge Trophy Camporee regardless of district, council, region or country of origin.
-We normally have at around 7 different BSA Councils and Canadian Troops attend the CTC.
-In 2016 we had the first Girl Scout Troop attend the 18th CTC.
+We normally have at around 7 different BSA Councils, Canadian Troops and Girl Scout Troops attend the CTC.

 Webelos, Troops & Venturers may attend for the weekend.